uroesch/CmderMiniPortable/README.md

 (like wget, curl and git) with you anywhere.

 ## Runtime dependencies
-* TBD -> 32-bit or 64-bit version of Windows Vista or greater.
+* 32-bit or 64-bit version of Windows Vista or greater.

 ## Support matrix